krakjoe/parallel/README.md

 	* Shall schedule a Closure for execution passing optional arguments
 	* @param Closure handler
 	* @param argv
-	* Note: A Future shall only be returned if $handler returns a value, should
+	* Note: A Future shall only be returned if $handler contains a return statement
-	*	a Closure return a value that is ignored by the scheduling thread
-	*	the scheduling thread may block - to avoid this behaviour, always
+	*	Should the caller ignore the return statement in $handler, an exception
+	*	shall be thrown
+	*/
-	*	take a reference to a Future for Closures that return a value */ public function run(Closure $handler, array $argv = []) : ?\parallel\Future;
+	public function run(Closure $handler, array $argv = []) : ?\parallel\Future;